What Is a Payday Loan?

 • Mostly unsecured loans

-• Don’t inquire a check into your credit score
+• Don’t inquire check into your credit score

 While they can range in cash, most share these common traits.
 Another nasty thing that correlates to most payday loans is the astronomical penalty fees should you fail to pay on time.
 See: Guide – Loans in Canada